jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "I believe in heaven," said Susan slowly.

-"You ain't quite a born fool, Susan Price, that's why. <p class="pagenum">Begin page 82</p> Of course the good Lord is goin' to fix things so the poor will have a fair show somewhere.
+"You ain't quite a born fool, Susan Price, that's why. <hr><p class="pagenum">Page 82</p> Of course the good Lord is goin' to fix things so the poor will have a fair show somewhere.
 But we ain't the good Lord, so far's I know; and it's our place to keep things fair and right on this earth, so far's we can."

 "And that ain't far," said Susan.